vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Testing the Client and Server

 Lets produce some integration tests.
 We want to standup the RSocketServer on it's network port, then send real authenticated frames over the wire.
-We will also know whether authenticated connections are acting secure by ensuring proper rejection of an unauthenticated setup.
-In this listing, we will look at the options chosen in this test case:
+We will also know whether authenticated connections are acting secure by ensuring proper rejection of an unauthenticated `setup` frame.

 ```kotlin
 @SpringBootTest         // 1